About Brad Martin

 at Presbyterian Day School in Memphis, which provides world-class professional development

 opportunities for K-12 public and private school teachers.

-He is the co-author of FIVE STONES: Conquering Your Giants scheduled for release by Abingdon Press in August of 2013.
+He is the co-author of FIVE STONES: Conquering Your Giants, which was released by Abingdon Press in August of 2013.
 He previously wrote the children’s book, MYLES’ PESKY FRIENDS.

 Martin holds an MBA degree from the Owen Graduate School of Management at Vanderbilt University.